za/tango_with_django_book/17/chapters/cookie.rst

 Setting up Sessions in Django
 -----------------------------
 Although this should already be setup and working correctly, it's nevertheless good practice to learn which Django modules provide which functionality.
-In the case of sessions, Django provides `middleware <https://docs.djangoproject.com/en/1.5/topics/http/middleware/>`_ that implements session functionality.
+In the case of sessions, Django provides `middleware <https://docs.djangoproject.com/en/1.7/topics/http/middleware/>`_ that implements session functionality.

 To check that everything is in order, open your Django project's ``settings.py`` file.
 Within the file, locate the ``MIDDLEWARE_CLASSES`` tuple.
 You should find the ``django.contrib.sessions.middleware.SessionMiddleware`` module listed as a string in the tuple - if you don't, add it to the tuple now.
 It is the ``SessionMiddleware`` middleware which enables the creation of unique ``sessionid`` cookies.

 The ``SessionMiddleware`` is designed to work flexibly with different ways to store session information.
 There are many approaches that can be taken - you could store everything in a file, in a database, or even in a cache.
 The most straightforward approach is to use the ``django.contrib.sessions`` application to store session information in a Django model/database (specifically, the model ``django.contrib.sessions.models.Session``).
 To use this approach, you'll also need to make sure that ``django.contrib.sessions`` is in the ``INSTALLED_APPS`` tuple of your Django project's ``settings.py`` file.
-If you add the application now, you'll need to synchronise your database using the ``python manage.py syncdb`` command to add the new tables to your database.
+If you add the application now, you'll need to update your database with the migration commands.

 .. note:: If you are looking for lightning fast performance, you may want to consider a cached approach for storing session information.
-You can check out the `official Django documentation for advice on cached sessions <https://docs.djangoproject.com/en/1.5/topics/http/sessions/#using-cached-sessions>`_.
+You can check out the `official Django documentation for advice on cached sessions <https://docs.djangoproject.com/en/1.7/topics/http/sessions/#using-cached-sessions>`_.

 A Cookie Tasting Session
 ------------------------